Field Placement Program

 • What Types of Legal Opportunities are Eligible for Externships?

-• I Found a Field Placement, What's Next?
+• I Found an Externship Position, What's Next?